-- 1) All voting members shall be democratically elected by the entire membership of the Environmental Affairs Board and approved by the Senate for a term of one (1) academic year. - 2) Chairs should be retuning members of EAB, either voting or non-voting. - 3) For all voting membership positions, Environmental Affairs Board shall provide the A.S.
+- 1) Co-chairs shall be selected by a vote from the previous year's core.
+All other voting members shall be selected by the incoming co-chairs along with the past co-chairs in the Spring Quarter of the preceding year. - 2) Chairs should be retuning voting members of EAB. - 3) For all voting membership positions, Environmental Affairs Board shall provide the A.S.
 President and Senate with a recommendation. - 4) The one (1) Senator shall be nominated by the Internal Vice President and approved by the Senate for the term of one (1) academic year.